Fancy a Fiat 500 with even more style? The Collezione special edition could be just the car. Jonathan Crouch reports.

-As in any Fiat 500, delicious details are everywhere around the cabin.
-The coloured fascia panels featuring iconic '500' badging and colour-matched against the bodywork.
+The interior also hints to the world of fashion with its pinstripe fabric trim that features techno leather inserts, a 'Bordeaux 500' logo and black piping.
+A copper-coloured line stands out against the body coloured dashboard and echoes the exterior beauty line.
 A 5-inch 'Uconnect LIVE' infotainment display screen (optionally upgradeable to a 7-inch monitor) is mounted high on the dashboard, right in your line of sight.
 This system allows Bluetooth hands-free calling, music streaming, voice recognition and an SMS reader that will read text messages to you.
 As for practicalities, well there's obviously not much room on the rear seat but in the boot, the 185-litre space is no smaller than an ordinary mainstream citycar like Toyota's Aygo would give you.

 Market and Model